Category: Commercial

 Vulcan Materials

-Business Interiors, in partnership with MillerKnoll, is proud to have worked with Vulcan and WBA to provide the furnishings solutions for this project.
-Vulcan Materials’ goals for the renovation were clear: a complete overhaul of the office, including all new furnishings; redesigned workstations with lower panels, upgraded storage, and enhanced ergonomics; a variety of meeting areas to accommodate diverse work styles; integration of modern technology; and a sit-stand workstation or desk for every employee.
+Business Interiors, in partnership with MillerKnoll, proudly worked with Vulcan and WBA to provide the furnishings solutions for this transformation.
+Vulcan Materials clearly defined the goals for the renovation: a complete office overhaul, including all new furnishings; redesigned workstations with lower panels, upgraded storage, and enhanced ergonomics; a variety of meeting areas to accommodate diverse work styles; and a sit-stand workstation or desk for every employee.

-The design also focused on creating a visually and culturally rich environment.
-Natural materials like concrete and stone reflect Vulcan’s identity while fostering collaboration and connection.
+The design also prioritized creating a visually and culturally rich environment.
+Natural materials like concrete and stone reflect Vulcan’s identity, simultaneously fostering collaboration and connection.
 Strong imagery and graphics from Vulcan’s quarries around the world appear throughout the building, celebrating the company’s culture, employees, and history.
-While incorporating current design trends regarding function and finish, the project prioritized the long-term durability of both the style and the furnishings themselves, ensuring they would remain relevant and functional for the next three decades.
+The project incorporated current design trends regarding function and finish, but it prioritized the long-term durability of both the style and the furnishings themselves, ensuring they would remain relevant and functional for the next three decades.

-Beyond the new additions, Business Interiors was also called to address the challenge of what to do with six floors of 30-year-old furniture.
-Business Interiors and MillerKnoll implemented a comprehensive furniture removal plan, achieving a 97% landfill diversion rate.
-The majority of the furniture was donated to numerous local charities, nonprofits, and civic organizations.
+Beyond the new additions, Business Interiors also addressed the challenge of managing six floors of 30-year-old furniture.
+Business Interiors and MillerKnoll implemented a comprehensive furniture removal plan, achieving an impressive 97% landfill diversion rate.
+They successfully donated the majority of the furniture to numerous local charities, nonprofits, and civic organizations.

-This project reflects Vulcan Materials’ commitment to providing an elevated workplace experience for their employees, and we are honored to have been a part of the project.
+This project reflects Vulcan Materials’ commitment to providing an elevated workplace experience for their employees.
+We are honored to have been a part of this significant project.

 Photography by: Luker Photography